 TUC General Secretary Frances O’Grady said: “Many of the workers who have carried us through the pandemic are now living with debilitating symptoms of long Covid.
-And we’re beginning to hear troubling stories of a massive wave of discrimination against people with long Covid.
+And we’re beginning to hear troubling stories of a massive wave of discrimination against these people.

 “It’s time to recognise this condition properly – and make sure workers who are living with long Covid get the support they need to do their jobs…

 “Employers must also act.
-They should make sure they make reasonable adjustments for workers with long Covid, and complete specific risk assessments to make sure workers with long Covid are safe at work.”
+They should make sure they make reasonable adjustments for workers with the condition, and complete specific risk assessments to make sure workers with long Covid are safe at work.”